ecatmur/stacktrace-from-exception/paper.md

 API entry points, both negating the point of the facility for any exceptions that *do* leak out of the third-party library, and interfering with user code that expects it to remain enabled.

-### Old third-party libraries
+### Binary distributed libraries

-Under the proposed mechanism, code would need recompilation and/or relinking to participate in the facility, since the action to check the flag and take a stacktrace occurs at the throw site.
+Under the mechanism proposed in [[p2370]], code would need recompilation and/or relinking to participate in the facility, since the action to check the flag and take a stacktrace occurs at the throw site.
 It is not unusual that third-party library code is shipped with its own implementations of the exception-raising mechanism, such that it would not participate in the facility until such time as the vendor recompiles and relinks the library, which may not occur for some time.